 Chinese and Indian at Niros (319, Panch Batti, MI Road)

 Dating back to the late 40s, it's popular for the paneer butter masala and mutton offerings.
-The taste of the Pindi chana has changed over the decades.
+The taste of the Pindi chana hasn’t changed over the decades.
 Head here if you love Indian-style Chinese, because this has been one of the top favourites amongst the locals for years; that’s because the quality is reliable, and the food is fresh.
 Niros was amongst the first standalone restaurants in town to offer a Chinese and Continental menu.
 Don’t miss the beautiful Satish Gujral mural.

 Traditional Rajasthani meals at Natraj Restaurant, (MI Road)